Lord Jesus Christ in the 1611KJV

 24. C8-S24 : the start of the next account in this chapter.

 1. The phrase And he arose and went means: 'Philip obeyed immediately'.
-Our sentence starts with the word And, which means it is added to the prior sentence where read that Philip received a command from the angel of the Lord.
+Our sentence starts with the word And, which means it is added to the prior sentence where read that Philip received a command from The angel of the Lord.

 2. The phrase and, behold means: 'Pay close attention.
 Not only are we reading a different response from God to the preaching.
 But we are also seeing how God sent the Gospel to Africa at the start of the Church Age'.

-3. The phrase a man of Ethiopia means: 'This is a country in Africa where the queen of the South came from to visit Solomon'.
+3. The phrase a man of Ethiopia means: 'This is a country in Africa where The queen of the South came from to visit Solomon'.

 4. The phrase an eunuch of great authority under Candace queen of the Ethiopians means: 'He had the position to command all of the country to listen to the Gospel'.